dawson-do/dawson-do.github.io/_posts/2022-09-07-bpuzzled-recap-p2.markdown

 ## Bonus: APT/Mastercard Puzzle Tournament

 I'm not sure when the first one was, but Applied Predictive Technologies (APT) also held puzzle hunts for college students.
 In 2019, this became the Mastercard Puzzle Tournament (after APT was acquired).
 These were competitions only between teams within a school, and I never kept the earlier puzzles, so there isn't much I remember about them other than doing really poorly my first two years.
 They didn't hold a competition in 2020, but in 2021 they held a virtual event where it *was* a competition with other schools.
-I did keep these puzzles, since it was a pdf.
+I did keep these puzzles, since it was a PDF.

 I don't think this event was well-advertised to other schools, since the pool of colleges and teams was pretty small.
 I ended up teaming with Josh and Jesse (a friend who had done puzzles before, but doesn't do them as frequently).

-Since this hunt was just a given pdf, I started by staring at the meta puzzle page for the first few minutes.
+Since this hunt was just given as a PDF, I started by staring at the meta puzzle page for the first few minutes.
 There were 12 feeder puzzles, each marked with a difficulty level, so we all started working independently.
 I looked for the easy pickings, first working on Time to Escape, a standard semaphore puzzle and Pizza Pi, a puzzle that had you manipulate tangram pieces.
 I printed out Puzzle Pi and spent most of my time trying to recall that they were called "tangrams," so I could google the shape formations.
-Jesse started working on Five Fillings, which had a word bank of words minus their vowels.
-I hopped in to help figure out that the extraction involved binary.
+Jesse started working on Five Fillings, which had a bank of words minus their vowels.
+I hopped in to help figure out that the extraction involved binary and went back to looking at the untouched puzzles.
 Josh worked on Chopped, a puzzle cluing fruits and vegetable puns.
 Then we worked on Hot Cross Puns, another pun puzzle that had us enter the words in a criss-cross and solve for the extract positions using minesweeper clues.

 Jesse moved on to do Note-o-gram, a nonogram, and Josh started on Labyrinth, a puzzle where given some images of the interior, you had to spatially orient a 3D sketch of a house.
 I thought this one was pretty unique, since it was essentially a visual logic puzzle.
 I went to look at the metapuzzle with 5/12 answers and was able to make headway, placing our answers on the given grid.
 Josh solved Labyrinth and gave me just enough letters I needed to pull out the answer.